-And then, as told in the middle of a book about the financial system, Paulson telephones his wife and has this exchange:
+And then, in this darkest time, Paulson telephones his wife and has this exchange:

 “What if the system collapses?”
 I asked her.
 “Everybody is looking to me, and I don’t have the answer.
 I am really scared.”